 They’re how we know that something needs to change.

-As yourself: what do I need?
+Ask yourself this instead: what do I need?

 So what do you need, to redress the balance?